eslint/eslint/docs/src/extend/custom-rules.md

 * `sourceCode`: (`object`) A `SourceCode` object that you can use to work with the source that was passed to ESLint (see [Accessing the Source Code](#accessing-the-source-code)).
 * `settings`: (`object`) The [shared settings](../use/configure/configuration-files#adding-shared-settings) from the configuration.
 * `parserPath`: (`string`) The name of the `parser` from the configuration.
-* `parserServices`: (`object`) Contains parser-provided services for rules.
+* `parserServices`: (**Deprecated:** Use `SourceCode#parserServices` instead.)
+Contains parser-provided services for rules.
 The default parser does not provide any services.
 However, if a rule is intended to be used with a custom parser, it could use `parserServices` to access anything provided by that parser.
 (For example, a TypeScript parser could provide the ability to get the computed type of a given node.)
 * `parserOptions`: The parser options configured for this run (more details [here](../use/configure/language-options#specifying-parser-options)).

 Additionally, the `context` object has the following methods: